w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

 Url encoding is low-overhead way to encode unicode characters for non-latin characters in the values.
 Url encoding keeps a single words in latin unchanged and easy readable.

+## Versioning

+- One options is to preserve an original non-parseable `traceparent` header in `tracestate` when restarting trace.
+So other players who understands format may still use it.
+It may lead to abuse though when bad actor will not follow specification and will use it merely as a transport.
+- When parsing unknown versions we may or may not require hex validation.
+Future version of standard should assume current implementations didn't validate hex.
+So future version of spec cannot force incompatible version by non-hex character.
+Only by length of parts.
+- We forcing all or nothing rule to avoid abusing the standard by sending shorter headers with very high version.
+So implementaiton will preserve `trace-id`, but not anything else.